 There are two categories: colorless and fancy.
 Colorless diamonds are graded on a universal scale from D (completely clear) to Z (traces of yellow, gray, and brown), with a letter grade for each shade.
 While D color is like looking into a piece of glass, "E and F are also in the colorless range, and G through J are near colorless," explains Moses.
 "After K or L, colors start to turn very light yellow."
 Completely colorless stones are typically the rarest and most expensive on this scale, but some consumers actually prefer the look of a slightly warmer (or even very warm) white.
 For that reason, most diamonds sold in jewelry stores lie in the D to L range, as variations can be indiscernible to the untrained eye, and choosing a stone often falls to personal reference.

 Fancy diamonds (yellow, pink, blue, and other naturally colored stones) are rarer, often putting them at a higher price point than colorless ones.
-While the GIA doesn't have a rating system in place for fancies, a more saturated shade is generally a more expensive stone.
+They are graded on their own scale; a more saturated shade is generally a more expensive stone.

 Most diamonds contain two types of naturally occurring imperfections: internal flaws (inclusions) and surface flaws (blemishes).
 Taking these traits into consideration, each diamond is given a clarity grade from the GIA's 11-step scale: Flawless (FL), Internally Flawless (IF), Very Very Slightly Included (VVS 1 and VVS 2), Very Slightly Included (VS 1 and VS 2), Slightly Included (SI 1 and SI 2), and Imperfect Included (I1, I2, and I3).
 Though flawless stones exist, they're incredibly rare -- most jewelers have never even seen one.
 As a result, many jewelry stores sell stones in the VS to SI range, which are considered "eye clean."
 The inclusions in this range are visible only under 10x magnification, says Moses.
 And though it may seem counterintuitive, a microscopic inclusion or two can actually be a good thing.
 "Like fingerprints, they make your stone unique and can help identify it," he says.
 Stones in the I range, however, should generally be avoided.